Jtranod98/School_District_Analysis/README.md

     - The average math score received by students in each grade level at each school
     - The average reading score received by students in each grade level at each school

 5. School performance based on the budget per student.
 This data organized by spending ranges for the schools.
-This information look at how does school spending per student affect the school's average scores and passing percentages?
+This information is used to look at how does school spending per student affect the school's average scores and passing percentages?

     - Average Math Score
     - Average Reading Score